Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 The Pattern That Destroys Type 5 Relationships

-Type 5s don’t just need space—they disappear.
-Most Type 5s withdraw during relationship stress instead of engaging.
+Type 5s need space.
+Under stress, they can disappear.
+Many Type 5s withdraw during relationship stress instead of engaging.

 Your Dating Kryptonite: You treat intimacy like a resource that depletes you.
 You ration emotional energy like you’re in an apocalypse, leaving partners feeling shut out.